-All requirements are listed in terms of IGCSE grades, but equivalent qualifications will be accepted
+All requirements are listed in terms of iGCSE grades, but equivalent qualifications will be accepted.

-All students should have a C grade or higher at IGCSE English Language
+All students should have a C grade or higher at iGCSE English Language.

-Standard Level: IGCSE Physics - B or IGCSE Coordinated Science and IGCSE Maths - B
+Standard Level: iGCSE Physics - B or above or iGCSE Coordinated Science and iGCSE Maths - B or above

-Higher Level: Students who achieve either an A\ grade at IGCSE Co-ordinated Science or a minimum of an A grade at IGCSE Physics will be best equipped to tackle the challenges of the HL Physics course.
+Higher Level: Students who achieve either an A grade at IGCSE Co-ordinated Science or a minimum of an A grade at IGCSE Physics will be best equipped to tackle the challenges of the HL Physics course.
 Students who achieve an A grade at IGCSE Co-ordinated Science will be considered on a case-by-case basis.
-An A\ grade in Mathematics is recommended for all students.
+An A grade in Mathematics is recommended for all students.
 Students with no background in Physics will only be accepted for this course in exceptional circumstances.

 Physics is a subject concerned with exploring the most fundamental of natural phenomena.
-It seeks to explain the universe itself from the very smallest subatomic particles to the vast distances between galaxies.
+It seeks to explain the Universe itself from the very smallest subatomic particles to the vast distances between galaxies.
 It is important for students to be aware of the key ideas in Physics, to make informed decisions regarding their place in an increasingly complex environment.
 Professionally, Physics is essential for those whose vocational ambitions are in the fields of engineering, communication, mining, medicine, architecture and related disciplines.

 In the IB Physics course, all students will study topics including: mechanics; thermal physics; waves; electricity and magnetism; circular motion and gravitation; atomic, nuclear and particle physics and energy production.
 Higher Level students will also study quantum and nuclear physics, wave phenomena, fields and electromagnetic induction.
-The current option topic studied is astrophysics.

 Grades for IB candidates will be determined by internal school assessment and external evaluation by the IB organisation.
-The external exams consist of 3 papers, occupying a total of 3 hours at Standard Level and 4.5 hours at Higher Level.
+The external exams consist of 2 papers, occupying a total of 3 hours at Standard Level and 4.5 hours at Higher Level.

-The Internal assessment, accounting for 20% of the overall grade, will be in the form of an individual investigation.
+The internal assessment, accounting for 20% of the overall grade, will be in the form of an investigation.
 This is evaluated using a set of standards devised by the IB organisation.